 Your blessings are ashes that stick in my throat.

 The first line of this section references Shiva’s third eye, one of his most prominent features.
 The narrator then continues to describe the god’s breath as being like Camphor.
-This is a volatile, foul smelling substance and once again helps to create an image of how the narrator now perceives this god.
-The reference to ashes pertain to the lines that are drawn on Shiva’s head in ash.
+This is a volatile, foul-smelling substance and once again helps to create an image of how the narrator now perceives this god.
+The reference to ashes pertains to the lines that are drawn on Shiva’s head in ash.
 This is called the vibhuti.

 The reference to a green pond in this stanza is particularly taxing.
 Why it is green isn’t clear and I can’t seem to find any links to Shiva’s history that would explain its inclusion.
 Perhaps the pond is green because it stagnant or covered in algae.
 This would explain why the description “slime-infested” is used in the proceeding line.
 The narrator continues to describe how one last time they held the thread that bound themselves to Shiva.
 A thread is probably used to denote the fragile bond between the two.
 This signifies a relationship that is easily severed.